-6. Is your medical school a member of a national or international Planetary Health or ESH organisation?
+6. Is your medical school a member of a national or international planetary health or ESH organization?

-- Yes, the medical school is a member of a national or international Planetary Health or ESH organisation - 0 No, the medical school is not a member of such an organisation
+- Yes, the medical school is a member of a national or international planetary health or ESH organization - 0 No, the medical school is not a member of such an organization

 Score explanation: Dalhousie Medical School is a member of the Global Consortium on Climate and Health Education and Planetary Health Alliance.
 The medical school, through the Dalhousie Medicine Green Team also has strong ties to the Canadian Federation of Medical Students Health and Environment Adaptive Task Force (CFMS HEART).
 Dalhousie medicine faculty and students are also part of the Canadian Association of Physicians for the Environment, Nova Scotia chapter (CAPE NS) and New Brunswick chapter (CAPE NB).
-The Healthy Population Institute (HPI) is also a partner in a National five year project to help Canada's health care community transition to a sustainable (net-zero) health system: Creating a Sustainable Canadian Health System in a Climate Crisis (CASCADES) aims to leverage, support and enhance the considerable existing capacity within the healthcare sector and intersecting research fields to achieve the transition.
+Dalhousie Medical School is a founding faculty of the Healthy Populations Institute which is a member of the national group on planetary health and sustainable health systems titled CASCADES (Creating a Sustainable Canadian Health System in a Climate Crisis).